 Instructions

-- Combine the lime juice, honey, garlic and olive oil in a small bowl.
+- Make the marinade.
+Combine the lime juice, honey, garlic and olive oil in a small bowl.
 Mix well and pour into a large zip-top bag.
 Add the chicken and marinate in the refrigerator for 30 minutes.

-- Warm the tortillas on the grill over low heat for 2-3 minutes.
+- Heat the tortillas.
+Wrap the tortillas in foil and warm the tortillas on the grill over low heat for 2-3 minutes.

 Thanks for sharing the wonderful recipe this wrap would great to grab on the go ...